cassidyjames/cassidyjames.github.io/_posts/2020-07-24-pinebook-pro.md

 ---
 title: "Pinebook Pro"
-description: Impressive hardware that gives a glimpse into an even brighter future
+description: Impressive hardware that gives a glimpse of a bright future
 image: /images/blog/pinebook-pro/dan.jpg
 redirect_from:
   - pbp